-Primary biliary cholangitis (PBC) is a liver disease that damages the bile ducts in your liver.
+Primary biliary cholangitis (PBC) (formerly called Primary Biliary Cirrhosis) is a liver disease that damages the bile ducts in your liver.
 These ducts play a crucial role in carrying bile, a fluid that helps with digestion, away from your liver.
 When the bile ducts don't work properly, substances like fats, cholesterol, and worn-out red blood cells stay in your liver, causing inflammation and scarring.
+PBC is found most often in women.

 In the early stages of PBC, you may not notice any symptoms.
 As the disease progresses, you might experience: